-Quick and timely considerations for your mineral program.
+Quick and timely considerations for your cattle mineral program.
+Check out these suggestions for your summer mineral minute.

 - If using a mineral form of fly control, consistent intake is key.
 Consider using Wind and Rain Storm Fly Control Mineral with Altosid (IGR) in either granular or tub form.